Anaerobic digestion

 The digestion process begins with bacterial hydrolysis of the input materials.
 Insoluble organic polymers, such as carbohydrates, are broken down to soluble derivatives that become available for other bacteria.
 Acidogenic bacteria then convert the sugars and amino acids into carbon dioxide, hydrogen, ammonia, and organic acids.
 In acetogenesis, bacteria convert these resulting organic acids into acetic acid, along with additional ammonia, hydrogen, and carbon dioxide amongst other compounds.
 Finally, methanogens convert these products to methane and carbon dioxide.
 The methanogenic archaea populations play an indispensable role in anaerobic wastewater treatments.

 Anaerobic digestion is used as part of the process to treat biodegradable waste and sewage sludge.
 As part of an integrated waste management system, anaerobic digestion reduces the emission of landfill gas into the atmosphere.
 Anaerobic digesters can also be fed with purpose-grown energy crops, such as maize.

 Anaerobic digestion is widely used as a source of renewable energy.
 The process produces a biogas, consisting of methane, carbon dioxide, and traces of other 'contaminant' gases.
 This biogas can be used directly as fuel, in combined heat and power gas engines or upgraded to natural gas-quality biomethane.
 The nutrient-rich digestate also produced can be used as fertilizer.

-With the re-use of waste as a resource and new technological approaches that have lowered capital costs, anaerobic digestion has in recent years received increased attention among governments in a number of countries, among these the United Kingdom (2011), Germany, Denmark (2011), and the United States.